 Using a mobile app, the user can turn the robot’s head to look around the classroom and can speak to their teacher or classmates.
 Lights indicate to the teacher whether the student wishes to respond or a question, or if they are learning passively.
 The unit is portable and designed to be moved around, so students can continue to be included even when they are unable to attend in person.

 The company has also developed KOMP — a one-button display which can receive pictures, text messages, and video calls.
 Many seniors see their families as little as once a month, and may not be confident with mobile phones or computers.
-KOMP aims to bridge that gap.
+KOMP aims to bridge that gap using advanced and innovative technology.

-In Finland, Varjo Technologies is taking daring steps in the world of VR and AR – an industry that continues to expand, with the success of Pokémon GO inspiring entrepreneurs to start businesses within the industry.
+In Finland, the nordic tech startup Varjo Technologies is taking daring steps in the world of VR and AR – an industry that continues to expand, with the success of Pokémon GO inspiring entrepreneurs to start businesses within the industry.

 This means that while peripheral areas are still displayed at a similar resolution to that offered by headsets such as Windows MR and Oculus Rift, the centre of the image is much sharper.
 This makes it far easier to interpret fine detail such as text and improves the overall immersion in a VR experience.